verifyica-team/pipeliner/examples/ipc/js/README.md

 # JavaScript Extension

-This code implements a pipeline and an extension using Node and JavaScript and Pipeliner IPC.
+This code implements a pipeline and an extension using Node / JavaScript and Pipeliner IPC.

 ## Usage